 If you thought this was referring to a condom advert, then (thankfully) you'd be very much mistaken.
 This was in fact an ad for Goodyear tires, and it features a man and a woman about to do the deed.
 Interestingly though, there is more male flesh on display in this commercial than female.
 As the man begins to strip down, a gust of water blows him to the ground from a hole in the waterbed, ruining what was about to be a rather racy evening.

 Unsurprisingly, this advert was banned due to its poor taste.
 The idea of women playing a sport well is overshadowed by the notion that men don’t enjoy watching women play unless they are semi-naked.
-Today, females are still fighting to be recognized in the sports industry and battle their remarkably low wages in comparison to the male athletes.
+Today, females are still fighting to be recognized in the sports industry and earn a remarkably low wage in comparison to the male athletes.
 We wouldn’t be surprised if Samsung is doing everything they can to end their association with this derogatory advert.

 As a man makes his way to his wedding in a BMW, his ex-girlfriends appear on their quintessential Italian balconies to throw all kinds of clothing items at his car.
 Because he is in a BMW, and not say a Prius, he is able to swerve around them and make it to his wedding on time.
 Phew!

-This ad could be criticizing for playing into the Italian ideals of marriage.
-But one thing’s for sure: if you’re gonna cheat, make sure you buy yourself a BMW beforehand.
+This ad could either be criticizing or playing into old-fashioned ideals of marriage but one thing’s for sure: if you're gonna cheat, make sure you buy yourself a BMW beforehand.

 As the creepy old man peers through a keyhole at his young bride, the scheming woman puts on a provocative show in none other than her NewYorker underwear, causing the man to drop down dead.
 In doing this, she rids herself of two burdens, her elderly hubby and money shortages (if she had any).
 For reasons not unknown, this ad was banned in America because it was just too damn raunchy.